top of page

 • Can I reproduce your artwork for my own or commercial use?

 All images on this website (including the crimson chat logo design) are strictly protected by international copyright law.
 No image on this website may be used for commercial or non-commercial purposes without prior written permission, a licensing contract and payment of royalties or fees to Frances McMahon.
-Images must NOT be downloaded, copied, printed, saved, used on websites, transferred or reproduced in any way in any medium without written permission from Frances McMahon
+Images must NOT be downloaded, copied, printed, saved, used on websites, transferred or reproduced in any way in any medium without written permission from Frances McMahon.
+For further terms and conditions, please read the TERMS and LEGAL page on this website.

 bottom of page